Sleeper Types: Heavy Sleepers

 Dream Dive a Deceased Loved One.
 Learn More

 Why Am I Such a Heavy Sleeper?

-The level at which you can sleep depends on your arousal threshold, which is a term doctors use to describe how much stimulus someone needs to wake up.
-Someone with a high arousal threshold needs lots of stimuli to rise from their sleep, which makes them deep sleepers.
+The level at which you can sleep depends on your arousal threshold, a term doctors use to describe how much stimulus someone needs to wake up.
+People with a high arousal threshold need lots of stimuli to rise from their sleep, making them deep sleepers.